UberEclectic/skydio-skills/README.md

 Visit the [Getting Started](https://console.skydio.com/docs/skills/getting_started.html) section of the SDK docs for more information.

+Visit the [Developer Forum](https://forum.skydio.com/) for support from the Skydio team.

 ## Table of Contents

  - [Polygon Path](polygon_path.py): Fly a path in the shape of a user-defined polygon.